 Walking back there was immediately out of the question.
 Adding eight and a half miles from the day before onto the day’s walk was going to make it a challenge.
 Adding seventeen miles by walking it both ways would add so much time and distance that it would no longer be possible.
 There was an option to shorten this walk too but that would just be kicking the problem down the road, so to speak.
 No, I was going to need transport options.
 A bus or a taxi, if either even existed in Helmsdale.

 Bridge Guest House

-‘I’ll give you a lift,’ said the proprietor of the Bridge Guest House when I enquired, ‘but you’ll have to wait until breakfast is over and people have checked out.’
+‘I’ll give you a lift,’ said the proprietor of the Bridge Guest House when I enquired about available transport options, ‘but you will have to wait until breakfast is over and people have checked out.’

 While this generous offer came at the cost of reducing the time available to complete a walk with eight and a half extra miles added to it, it was by far my best bet.
 I gratefully accepted.

 My proverbial bacon having been saved, I sat and tucked into some actual bacon and enjoyed a leisurely breakfast in the knowledge that I wasn’t going anywhere if I rushed.
 My fellow breakfasters were an interesting cross-section of North Coast 500 types ranging from hired camper-vanners to a honeymooning couple in a bright orange Lamborghini.

 After breakfast, I had little option but to sit and wait while the proprietor checked out guests, did some necessary admin and generally got quite excited about the orange Lambo.

 I cast my eyes about the various ornamental objects strewn around reception.
 It was clear that the Bridge had formerly been a proper full-service hotel instead of a mere bed & breakfast, but I had guessed that from its size.